 If you want to poach sausages right in the lentils for added meat flavor add saucisson after about 15 minutes; 30 minutes for thinner sausage.
 The sausages cook fairly quickly and become bland if you cook them too long, all the flavor goes into the broth.
 I don’t mind the tender long-cooked sausage in leftovers but on the first night it is good to cook the sausage until just 160 F, which takes about 20 to 30 minutes tops.

 If you bake the lentils until most of the water evaporates the results are a thicker lentil casserole that you can serve over rice or polenta or with toppings such as chopped parsley, olive oil, or toasted walnut oil.
-Lemon wedges on the side are good with lentils as is fresh cheese on top.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+Lemon wedges on the side are good with lentils as is fresh cheese on top.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.